 Season News and Highlights

-Asami Hagiwara is spending this next academic year studying at the Sibelius Academy (Helsinki, Finland) as a doctoral fellow funded by American-Scandinavian Foundation.
+Asami Hagiwara is spending this academic year as a piano faculty at the University of Wisconsin-Platteville.
+This appointment follows her year studying at the Sibelius Academy (Helsinki, Finland) as a doctoral fellow funded by American-Scandinavian Foundation.

 May graduate, Ryan MacNamara, received his MA.
 Ryan will now be studying and teaching at the University of Indiana (Bloomington, IN).

 Former studio member, Chelsea Wang, has graduated from Curtis Institute and has begun her graduate studies with Leon Fleisher at Peabody Conservatory.